spujadas/elk-docker/README.md

 You can now browse to Kibana's web interface at *http://<your-host>:5601* (e.g. [http://localhost:5601](http://localhost:5601) for a local native instance of Docker).

-From the drop-down "Time-field name" field, select `@timestamp`, then click on "Create", and you're good to go.
+Make sure that the drop-down "Time-field name" field is pre-populated with the value `@timestamp`, then click on "Create", and you're good to go.

 ## Forwarding logs <a name="forwarding-logs"></a>